pdfernhout/narrafirma/wordpress-plugin/narrafirma/readme.txt

 12. Here the NarraFirma user is reflecting on the entire project, to learn from it and to keep good records for the future.

 == Changelog ==

+= 1.5.19 =

+Added: Icons that show the actitivies on each page (manage, plan, enter, review, journal, export).
+Can be turned off in project options.
+Added: Tips at the bottom of the screen.
+Can be turned off in project options.
+Added: Page (in Planning) to help you observe and reflect on a story-sharing conversation.
+Added: Page (in Planning) to help you build and print a project privacy policy.
+Added: Journaling pages for reflections at the end of each project phase.
+Added: In Planning, added a few more questions about participant groups (these new questions are not linked to the recommendations system).
+Fixed: Bug where a question type was being erroneously required for elicitation questions.
+(It exists there but is not important.)

 = 1.5.18 =